prateekpuri01/Bayesian_AB_testing/README.md

 Let's compare some simulations to see the benefits/tradeoffs of these two approaches.
 Let's say that we are trying to determine whether a new website increase checkout cart conversion rates.
 Fot each site version, checkout conversion is essentially a Bernoulli process with an unknwown success rate.
 In our frequentist approach, we can use CLT to convert the hypothesis test into an effective Z-test, whereas for the Bayesian approach, we will model our system with an uninformative Beta prior and use our samples to update the prior.

 Let's say our base conversion rate is .02% and we expect a 20% increase due to the new site, we want alpha=.95 with a power=0.8.
-Using these values, we would need over 100000 samples to reach a conduct a frequentist AB test.
+Using these values, we would need over 250000 samples to reach a conduct a proper frequentist AB test.

 Let's say we do that.
 Now let's use our Bayesian AB test and perform the same experiment, and now let's compare the results